 The only friend I had in grade school was this incredibly nice, compassionate and smart guy named Ofir.
 He ignored the fact that I was unpopular and stuck with me, even nominating me – to my great and pleasant shock – for class president in grade 6 (needless to say, I lost miserably to a popular kid).
 Nowadays, Ofir is an excellent all-around athlete who recently won the Quebec provincial football championship with his team, the Vanier Cheetahs.
 Here’s a highlight reel of his kicking for you coaches – definitely a hardworking athlete you’ll want to recruit and give a scholarship to ;).

 Anyways, here’s the letter, verbatim except for the fact that I changed the names for legal reasons.
-Bare in mind, those of you who would comment on the grammar, that it was written by a 12 year old, or thereabouts.
+Bear in mind, those of you who would comment on the grammar, that it was written by a 12-year-old, or thereabouts.